sittercity/flagon/README.md

 # Flagon

 Flagon is a storage agnostic feature flag gem.
-You can use flagon to if you have features in your program that you'd like to be able to turn on or off using environment variables, a yaml file, a simple hash on initialization or a custom storage method you create yourself and pass in.
+You can use flagon if you have features in your program that you'd like to be able to turn on or off using environment variables, a yaml file, a simple hash on initialization or a custom storage method you create yourself and pass in.